MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Set-PnPUnifiedGroup.md

 ```

 ### -Owners
-The array UPN values of owners to add to the group.
+The array UPN values of owners to set to the group.
+Note: Will replace owners.

 ```yaml
 Type: String[]